Abstract structure for oral presentations

 Summarize in one or two sentences the conclusion(s) made on the basis of the findings.
 Note: The purpose and the conclusion should act as a clamp to the study which means that the conclusion should be like an answer to the purpose statement.

-All abstracts for SGR-SSR and joint sessions SGR-SSR/SGNM-SSMN must be submitted in English using a maximum of 250 words.
+All abstracts for SGR-SSR, for SGNM-SSMN and for the joint session SGR-SSR/SGNM-SSMN must be submitted in English using a maximum of 250 words.
 Case reports are not accepted.

 All abstracts will be reviewed by a board of experts.
 Based on several criteria, an overall quality score is assigned to each abstract.
 Individual rating criteria for oral presentations are: